idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

 file-handle.c
 ^^^^^^^^^^^^^

-:file:`file-handle.c` contains a bundle of functions relating to the business of finding :lname:`Idio` library files.
+:file:`src/file-handle.c` contains a bundle of functions relating to the business of finding :lname:`Idio` library files.

 We will have the usual sort of library search list environment variable, cleverly called ``IDIOLIB``.
 When a user *loads* a library